luxonis/capture-viewer/README.md

 ## Adjusting window size

-If the App window is too large/small for your screen, you can adjust window size
+If the App window is too large/small for your screen, you can adjust window size.
+This will be improved in future versions of the app.

 For one capture display: `coak_capture_show.py`